gzcwnk/Redcap-on-rootless-podman/README.md

 This will create the 5 volumes and (directory structure) under ~/.local/share/containers/storage/volumes/

-cd ~/podman/redcaptest  and build the conatiner with the command,
+cd ~/podman/redcaptest  and build the container with the command,

 podman build -t redcapt1:xx .  # note increment xx as needed do not use "latest" as it is considered bad practice.